BRMehta/academicerp-employee-disburse-salary/README.md

 * The source code is inside the `academicerpv1` folder so open this folder in the Intellij IDEA code editor.

 * Now we need to specify your MySql database `username` and `password` inside the `hibernate.cfg.xml` file.
 To do so go to `src->resources->hibernate.cfg.xml`.
 Inside that change following 2 lines.
-Instead of root and rootroot write your MySql username and password.
+Instead of "bhargav" and "password" write your MySql username and password.
   ```
   <property name="connection.username">bhargav</property>
   <property name="connection.password">password</property>